Single site groundwater level plots and tables

 - parameter_cd

 the name of the column to get provisional/approved status.
+The first value is associated with the gw_level_dv input, and the second value is associated with the gwl_data input.
 The default is

 logical.
 If

-TRUE, flips the y axis so that the smallest number is on top.
+TRUE, flips labels so that the lower numbers are in the higher percentages.
 Default isTRUE.- y_label

 character for y-axis label.
 Consider using